Hua-Zhou/aw-area51/README.md

 ## R and RStudio

-RStudio Server can be accessed at <http://10.47.201.62:8787>.
+- RStudio Server can be accessed at <http://10.47.201.62:8787>.
+Log in using your account credential.

-R version is v3.5.0.
+- R version is v3.5.0.
 Many commonly used R packages (tidyverse, shiny, etc) are already installed systemwide and available to all users.
 You can find installed packages by R command `installed.packages()`.
 You can install extra packages, which will be put in your home directory (`~/R` by default).
+You can also request Dr. Hua Zhou to install packages globally.

 ## Julia